GodotVR/godot_openxr_vendors/docs/manual/meta/environment_depth.rst

 		# Do processing...

-It's not recommend to request the depth map every frame, as it's not the most performant operation, but also, the depth map image won't change every frame anyway.
+It's not recommended to request the depth map every frame, as it's not the most performant operation, but also, the depth map image won't change every frame anyway.
 The depth sensor captures at lower frame rate than we are rendering to the display, so will only update every few frames.

 Also, due to this being an asynchronous operation, the data you receive won't be up-to-date for the current frame - most likely it'll be the data from the previous frame.
 So, if you need to use the depth map for rendering something on the current frame, it's recommended to do that in a shader instead (as described in the previous section).